Thailand

 Striking gold

-At just an hour north of Bangkok, the chances are you’ve been within striking distance of Ayutthaya.
-But never struck gold.
+At just an hour north of Bangkok, the chances are you’ve already been within striking distance of Ayutthaya, but never struck gold.

-Next time you’re going to or through Thailand’s sticky metropolis, do yourself a favour and add this ancient Siamese capital to your trip.
+Next time you’re going to or through Thailand’s sticky metropolis, do yourself a favour and add this ancient Siamese capital to your itinerary.

 Better still, go directly there from Bangkok airport.
 Do not Wat Pho.
 Do not collect 200 Baht.
 With jetlag, a taxi will have you there before you realise.
-No need to roll a double.
-Your Thai immersion can then begin more peacefully.
+And no need to roll a double.
+Once there, your Thai immersion can begin peacefully.

 Without question, the place to ease you in is Sala Ayutthaya.
-This veritable oasis of loveliness is highly appropriate for two reasons; bricks and water.
+This veritable oasis of calm and loveliness is highly appropriate for two reasons; bricks and water.

-Siam’s second capital is sometimes dubbed ‘The Venice of the East’.
-Although, I've counted no less than 43 other Asian destinations claiming that accolade, including, somewhat implausibly, Chuncheon in South Korea, Hiroshima in Japan and Dhaka in Bangladesh.
-Ayutthaya actually makes one of the more convincing Venices, along with Luzhi Canal Town in Suzhou, China, Basra in Iraq (search for 'balam'), and Yanagawa, in Fukuoka, Japan.
+Siam’s old capital is sometimes dubbed ‘The Venice of the East’.
+Although I've counted no less than 43 other watery Asian destinations laying claim to the same accolade.
+This includes, somewhat implausibly, Chuncheon in South Korea, Hiroshima in Japan and Dhaka in Bangladesh.
+Thanks to its abundance of canals, Ayutthaya actually makes one of the more convincing Venices.
+Along with Luzhi Canal Town in Suzhou, China, Basra in Iraq (search for 'balam'), and Yanagawa, in Fukuoka, Japan.

 Water's restful influence

-The significance of the river's flow becomes apparent the next morning, over a leisurely breakfast on the terrace.
+The river's power becomes apparent the next morning over a leisurely breakfast on the terrace.
 Working boats plough the straits directly in front of your fruit salad.
-Those heading smugly downstream pass at three times the speed of those chuffing, puffing and slogging against the current.
+Those heading smugly downstream pass at three times the speed of those chuffing, puffing and slogging against the stream.
 It’s both exhausting and strangely calming to watch.
 Thank goodness the morning caffeine is in full flow.

-At least I was able to tell my stupas from my prangs.
+At least I was able to tell my prangs from my stupas, chedis and mondops.
+With the help of this simple aide-memoir:-

 Ayutthaya's crowd puller

-Observing the crowds observing the beleaguered Buddha, I spotted a Thai lady sightseeing in the 35 degree heat, carrying her cat in a back pack.
-Even though the generously sized rucksack was specially adapted to provide airy accommodation and a working fan, the cat looked even less amused than Lord Buddha.
+I spotted a Thai lady sightseeing, in 35 degrees of heat, with her cat ensconced in a specially adapted backpack.
+Even though its accommodation was generously sized, airy and equipped a working fan, the cat looked even less amused than Lord Buddha himself.

 A Few Links and Practicalities